-Informally one should therefore think of a software individual as a kind of agent that is able to plan its actions, work towards given or chosen goals, communicate with other software individuals using message-passing, communicate with people using web pages and its built-in webserver, or by sending email to them, retain a history of its own past actions and use that history for its continued activity, and so forth.
-Many of these abilities require the use of techniques from Artificial Intelligence, but the Leonardo platform does not in itself contain all of the required techniques.
-Instead, the purpose of the Leonardo platform is to provide the software infrastructure that is needed below the level where true A.I. techniques come into play.
+Informally one should therefore think of a software individual as a cognitive agent, ie. one that is able to plan its actions, work towards given or chosen goals, communicate with other software individuals using message-passing, communicate with people using web pages and its built-in webserver, or by sending email to them, retain a history of its own past actions and use that history for its continued activity, and so forth.
+Although the Leonardo system does not (yet) contain implementations of the Artificial Intelligence techniques that will be needed for this, it does provide many of the required practical facilities, such as agent-to-agent communication, communication with users by email, management of passwords, operating a web server, and so forth.

 Each individual has a persistent manifestation consisting of a number of directories and files in a computer memory.
-When a computational process is started based on this information then that process is considered as a dynamic manifestation of the same individual.
+When a computational session is started based on this information then that session is considered as a dynamic manifestation of the same individual.
 The persistent manifestation is organized as one directory with subdirectories in the present implementation, although in principle one could also have chosen other ways of organizing its collection of data.
+Sessions with the individual will regularly change the contents of the persistent manifestation, and this is how the individual can evolve over long periods of time.